Eomm/notion-board/README.md

 In order to use this GitHub Action, you need to create:

 1. A notion integration token to allow the GitHub Action to update the database
-2. A notion database to store the data
+2. An empty notion database to store the data

 To get the token, you must follow the [official Notion documentation to create the required resources](https://developers.notion.com/docs/create-a-notion-integration).
 Note that you must add the following `Capabilities` to the integration:

-- Read content
+- Read content: to read the database and skip the unchanged rows
-- Update content
+- Update content: to update existing rows, minimizing the payload
-- Insert content
+- Insert content: to insert new rows

 You can stop at the _"Step 4: Add an item to the database"_ section.

-Finally, when you are about to create the new database, you need to use the following [database template] (and renaming the `Name` column to `Project`).

 > **Warning**
+> The Action will add to the database all the necessary columns.
+> If you rename the columns or change the column's type, the columns will be added again.
-> The database template can't be modified otherwise the GitHub Action will not work.
-The columns' name and type are important.
+> So, right now you can't change the columns' name or type.

 ## Inputs